Large-coiled Whelk Shell

 Large-coiled Whelk Shell, Solenosteira macrospira.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 5.6 cm (2.2 inches) x 3.7 cm (1.4 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Large-coiled Whelk, Solenosteira macrospira (Berry, 1957), is a gastropod mollusk that is a member of the Pisaniidae Family of False Triton.
-The shells are stout with a with a large body whorl and a moderate spire and is decorated with numerous, fine, spiral, ridges and many, heavy, length-wise, ribs.
-They have a large aperture, which has an outer lip marked with fine teeth, that descends to a wide siphon canal.
+Description: Large-coiled Whelk shells are stout, with a large body whorl, and a moderately high spire.
+The shell is decorated with numerous, fine, spiral, ridges and many, heavy, length-wise, ribs.
+They have a large aperture and a wide siphon canal.
+The outer lip of the aperture is marked with fine teeth.
 The exterior of the shell is white in color, with tan to brown blotching; the interior is white.
 Large-coiled Whelk Shells reach a maximum of 6.6 cm (2.6 inches) in length and 4.4 cm (1.7 inches) in height.